Insurance Considerations for Athletes and Entertainment Professionals

 - College draft protection – A college athlete who decides to stay in school rather than going pro risks sustaining a career-ending injury while playing in college.
 A college draft protection plan insures the future value of a professional career.

-Creative Planning Sports and Entertainment is a specialty practice of Creative Planning.
+Creative Planning Sports & Entertainment is a specialty practice of Creative Planning.
 Each of our dedicated teams specializes in working with sports and entertainment professionals and includes an attorney, a CPA and a CERTIFIED FINANCIAL PLANNER™ practitioner.
 These teams are also supported by Creative Planning’s dedicated insurance professionals.
 We serve as your partner in navigating the unique challenges of your profession while helping you remain on track toward achieving your long-term financial goals, both on and off the field/court.
 For more information about how we can help you plan for your financial future, please schedule a call.